-If you move an Aloe Vera to direct sunlight from the relatively shady location, the sun can do harm when growing Aloe Vera indoor; room temperatures of 60-75 degrees Fahrenheit are preferred for optimal plant growth.
+If you move an Aloe Vera to direct sunlight from the relatively shady location, the sun can do harm when growing Aloe Vera indoors; room temperatures of 60-75 degrees Fahrenheit are preferred for optimal plant growth.

 Otherwise, the plants will undergo a sunburn sensation, changing their colors to dark pink or purple.

-As with all colors change, a pink or purple colour can also be a result of a severe sunburn.
+As with all colors change, a pink or purple color can also be a result of a severe sunburn.
 However, it will be considered a defective or abnormal condition in this particular case rather than its aesthetic value.

 2. Temperature Fluctuations